Koko-66/Translate_it/README.md

 Performance testing was done by running the program.

 ### <a name="bugs-and-fixes"></a>Bugs and fixed
-Bugs that appeared during the development and their fixes are documented in a separate file - [TESTING_BUGS&FIXES]()
+Bugs that appeared during the development and their fixes are documented in a separate file - [TESTING_BUGS]()

 ## <a name="deployment">Deployment
 - The program was deployed to Heroku and is available here: The steps to deploy are as follows: